mojolingo/Adam.Snark.Rabbit/README.md

 Mojo Lingo's Go-To Rabbit
 -------------------------

-/"Snark is my middle name"/
+"Snark is my middle name"

 Adam Snark Rabbit is Mojo Lingo's little helper.
 He can perform all kinds of tasks, from announcing conference bridge participants and CI build status to